This is the multi-page printable view of this section. Click here to print.

 export SOLO_CLUSTER_NAME=solo

-export SOLO_NAMESPACE=solo
+export SOLO_NAMESPACE=solo-deployment

 export SOLO_CLUSTER_SETUP_NAMESPACE=solo-cluster